ajonnav/imdb-review-classifier/README.md

 ## Results
 I've put the trained spacy model, the trained SVM classifier and the predictions for the unsupervised reviews in the `results` folder.
 The easiest way to load and use the model/classifier is to use the `load_model` and `load_classifier` methods in `main.py`.

+The final area under the ROC curve for my testing data set was 0.78196 (going by the predicted labels).

 ## Structure of code

 ### word2vec.py